Capitol Immersion Program

 Program Cost

-To receive a scholarship, accepted students who meet the requirements must commit to attending and fully participating in the Capitol Immersion Program in Washington, D.C. from March 17-20, 2024.
+Full and partial scholarships may be available for eligible students, particularly those demonstrating financial need.
+To receive a scholarship, accepted students who meet the requirements must commit to attending and fully participating in the Capitol Immersion Program in Washington, D.C. from October 2 - 5, 2025.

 Dates and Deadlines